VelocitasImperium/Taurus-GT3/guideWIP.md

 ## [Shifter Link](https://www.printables.com/model/372871-magnetic-shifter) & [Clutch Link](https://www.printables.com/model/372151-magnetic-clutch) ![](RackMultipart20230721-1-xflpll_html_97f24a0372db1a77.png)

-1.
-#### Flashing and Programming the PCB
+## 7. Flashing and Programming the PCB (deprecated, will be updated ASAP)

 Before finalizing the assembly we want to make sure the buttons work, so we will start by explaining the process for flashing the bootloader.
 Unlike some other projects, the Arduino board we had you order in the BOM is simply there to flash the chip on the PCB itself and will be removed later.
 Before starting these steps it is recommended you remove any other arduino devices you may have plugged into your PC and close any programs that may be using/interfering such as SimHub.

 ## Flashing bootloader - ArduinoIDE

-For the sake of simplicity, I'll color code in green when I'm talking about your programmer, aka the Arduino board (like pro micro or nano), and in yellow when I'm talking about the Taurus PCB.

 Flashing the bootloader is mandatory as they come without one, unlike the regular boards you can buy online.